 The Better Care Fund (previously referred to as the Integration Transformation Fund) was announced in June as part of the 2013 spending round.
-It provides an opportunity to pool funds to transform local services so that people are provided with better integrated care and support.
+It provides an opportunity to transform local services so that people are provided with better integrated care and support.
 It encompasses a substantial level of funding to help local areas manage pressures and improve long term sustainability but it is important to note that none of the Fund is "new" money and will need to be withdrawn from existing NHS commitments.
 It also contains the Social Care Capital Grant and the Disabled facilities Grant.
 The intention of the Fund is to act as a catalyst for accelerated change towards greater integration of health and social care.

-The value of the fund for Derby City is £5.264m in 2014/15, although £4.111m of this is already contained within the 2013/14 s256 transfer from the NHS to the Council.
+The value of the fund for Derby City is £5.068m in 2014/15, although £4.111m of this is already contained within the 2013/14 s256 transfer from the NHS to the Council.

-The final version of the Better Care Fund (BCF) plan has to be submitted to the Department of Health (DH) by 4 April 2014.
+A first draft of the Better Care Fund plan has to be submitted to the Department of health by 14 February 2014 with a final version to go on 4 April 2014.